oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-what-to-do-when-asked-to-sign-an-nda/rule.md

 1. Specific damages (e.g. $1,000,000 per breach)
 2. Funny jurisdiction (at least it should be in the country you are in)
-3. If the agreement is not mutual you need to be extra careful.
+3. ​If the agreement is not mutual you need to be extra careful.
 One sided agreements makes one of the parties lose out
 4. Always request that any indemnity be deleted